Noncentral limit results for spatiotemporal random fields on manifolds and beyond: Mean--square convergence for STRFs on compact sets of positive Lebesgue measure

 \section{Mean--square convergence for STRFs on compact sets of positive Lebesgue measure}

-In this section we work in the second--order continuous spectral domain of the unrestricted STRF $Z.$ Conditions are then formulated in terms of the local behavior at zero frequency of its spectral density $f_{Z},$ providing the spatiotemporal Fourier transform of the unrestricted covariance kernel $C_{Z}.$ Indeed, the results derived here hold for any nontrivial compact convex regular domain $\mathcal{K}$ of $\mathbb{R}^{d+1},$ containing the null vector $\mathbf{0}\in \mathbb{R}^{d+1}.$ By this reason, in the subsequent development we will adopt the notation $\mathcal{K}$ to refer to the spatial domain of $\mathbb{R}^{d+1}$ where our STRF family is restricted.
+In this section we work in the second--order continuous spectral domain of the unrestricted STRF $Z.$ Conditions are then formulated in terms of the local behavior at zero frequency of its spectral density $f_{Z}.$ Indeed, the results derived here hold for any nontrivial compact convex regular domain $\mathcal{K}$ of $\mathbb{R}^{d+1},$ containing the null vector $\mathbf{0}\in \mathbb{R}^{d+1}.$ By this reason, in the subsequent development we will adopt the notation $\mathcal{K}$ to refer to the spatial domain of $\mathbb{R}^{d+1}$ where our STRF family is restricted.
 The case of $\mathbb{S}_{d}(1)$ deserves a separate analysis, and will be addressed in Section \ref{discussion}.

 The following assumptions are required regarding the asymptotic local behavior of $f_{Z}$ at spatiotemporal zero frequency.

 \begin{itemize} \item[\textbf{B1}] The spectral density $f_{Z}$ is such that, for each $\boldsymbol{\lambda }\in \mathbb{R}^{d+1},$ and $\omega \in \mathbb{R},$